BardicDefense/purple-hack/README.md

 Roll 3d6 down the line for each of the skills below.
 You can swap one set of stats.

 - **Strength** measures physical might.
 It affects your lifting, carrying, and grappling.
 Any Str modifier is applied to your melee and thrown weapon attack damage.
 - **Dexterity** measures agility, reflexes, and hand-eye coordination.
-Any Dex mod is applied to your Armor Class, as long as you can move freely.
+Any Dex mod is applied to your Armour Class, as long as you can move freely.
 - **Constitution** measures endurance and vitality.
 Any Con mod is applied to your Hit Point total at the start of the game and each time you go up a level.
 - **Perception** measures your observational acuity.
 Any Per mod affects your ability to see through illusions, and to spot traps, secret doors, and ambushes.
 - **Willpower** measures discipline and mental endurance.
 Any Will mod affects your ability to resist enchantment, fear, mind control, possession, and other mental attacks, as well as to avoid death.